 And, you will need an antenna of your choosing!
 I love antennas, but your antenna requirements are too diverse to offer a “one size fits all” antenna solution.
 We provide an FCC/IC-approved Anaren “whip” antenna with the Anaren transceiver that is surface-mounted to a 10-pin interface daughterboard.
 This Anaren antenna-transceiver combination should work well for most transmitter applications and is FCC/IC approved for “intentional radiators.”
 For the ProMini Air receiver, some can use the small whip antenna directly mounted to the transceiver onboard the ProMini Air receiver; others will need to run an antenna connecting cable to a small, externally-mounted antenna.

-We discuss several nice antenna options below.
+We discuss several excellent antenna options below.

 Hang with me…